bfanselow/Python-Tutorials/Patterns/dependancy_injection.md

 #### Summary
 Dependency injection provides you with several advantages:

- * **Flexibility**: As the components are more loosely coupled, it's easy to extend or change the functionality of a system by combining the components in different ways.
-You even can do it on the fly.

- * **Testability**: Testing is easier because you can easily inject mock objects instead of real objects.

  * **Clarity**: Dependency injection helps you reveal the dependencies.
 “Explicit is better than implicit”.
 You have all the components and dependencies defined explicitly in a container, providing an overview and control of the application structure.
 It's simply easier to understand the system.

+ * **Testability**: Testing is easier because you can easily inject mock objects instead of real objects.

- *  **Maintainability and extendability**: All of the above benefits result in a system that is easier to maintain and extend.
+ * **Maintainability and extendability**: The above benefits, combined with the flexibility of a loosely coupled system, result in a system that is easier to maintain and extend.
+You can even change the functionality of the system by combining the components in different ways on the fly.